-The plot is a bit clich้, but not bad as far as detective stories go.
+The plot is a bit cliché, but not bad as detective stories go.
 Here’s the synopsis from the official site: “...the game is set in the city of Pleurghburg and takes place a few years after the first game in the series, Cops & Killers.
-You play as detective Jake McUrk working for the Police Detective Agency.... one morning Jake is put on a case that sounded like just another false alarm.
+You play as detective Jake McUrk working for the Police Detective Agency... one morning Jake is put on a case that sounded like just another false alarm.
 But he is suddenly thrown into a nightmare consisting of brutal murders and danger lurking around every corner and no longer being sure of who he can trust.”
-Beginning with a simple investigation of a weird noise from the morgue, you will soon discover an evil (of course) plot that threatens the whole city.
+Beginning with a simple investigation of a weird noise from the morgue, you will soon discover a sinister plot that threatens the whole city.

 Gameplay is standard point-and-click, with you controlling McUrk from a third-person perspective like Sierra/LucasArts games of yore.
-There are numerous puzzles, all of which are logical to solve – some even require ingenious combinations of inventory items.
-Police Quest fans will enjoy the semi-realistic representation of police work: you will take photos of crime scenes, take blood sample, and collect evidence, and discuss findings from autopsies with the doctor.
+There are numerous puzzles, all of which are logical to solve – and may require ingenious combinations of inventory items.
+Police Quest fans will enjoy the semi-realistic representation of police work: you will take photos of crime scenes, get blood samples and collect other evidence, and discuss findings from autopsies with the doctor.
 There’s also an in-game computer you can use to search for information on suspects, send and receive e-mails.
-The game even includes a fun shootout sequence (which you can bypass in v1.1, the version for download here) to add some variety to the game.
+It even includes a fun shootout sequence (which you can bypass in v1.1) to add some variety.

-The game uses an episodic setting like Gabriel Knight and Cruise for the Corpse: it’s broken down into days, each of which has morning, afternoon, and evening sections.
+The game has an episodic setting like Gabriel Knight and Cruise for the Corpse: it’s broken down into days, each of which has morning, afternoon, and evening portions.
 You will proceed to the next time block once you finish all the required actions.
-The graphics, which is above-average except for quite ugly character graphics and gory close-ups of murder victims, nicely changes to reflect the current time.
-This includes details like the color of the sky you see from windows – a good sign of how much attention to detail went into this game.
+The graphics, above-average except for ugly characters and gory close-ups of murder victims, nicely change to reflect the current time.
+This includes details like the color of the sky you see from windows – a sign of how much attention to detail went into it.

-On the downside, the writing is only average, with some minor typos, but is passable.
-There is also some pixel-hunting in the game -- that garbage heap that has one useful item so hard to see, and the 1x1 pixel elevator buttons that you must press at the exact spot are annoying, although not overly frustrating.
+On the downside, the writing is only average, with some minor typos.
+There is also some pixel-hunting – that garbage heap that has one useful item so hard to see, and the 1x1 pixel elevator buttons that you must press at the exact spot are annoying as well.
 And did I mention ugly character graphics?

 Unlike most amateur adventure games, Pleurghburg is a satisfyingly long game that you won’t finish in one sitting.
-It took me about 18-20 hours to beat it, and that does not include trying alternate paths – the game includes a fairly large section that has two optional paths that will converge before Day 4.
-Since each path tells you a different facet of the storyline, it’s worthwhile to restore after you finish and play the other path to see the whole picture.
-Moreover, the final ending sequence that takes place in the evil cult’s headquarters has many possible solutions that lead to 3-4 different possible endings, so you may want to replay the game just to see what you missed.
+It took me about 18-20 hours to beat it, and that does not include trying alternate paths – the game includes a fairly large section that has two optional paths that converge later on.
+Since both paths gives you a different facet of the storyline, it’s worthwhile to restore after you finish and play the other path to see the whole picture.
+Moreover, the final ending sequence has many possible solutions that lead to three or four different endings, so keeping those saves handy is adviced for that part too.